Brugg: The Nineteenth Century

 Under the centralized government of the Helvetic Republic cantons were purely administrative entities, which were in turn divided into districts and municipalities.
-Brugg thus lost all of its previously privileges and became a district capital in the canton of Aargau.
+Brugg thus lost all of its previous privileges and became a district capital in the canton of Aargau.

 The revolutionary atmosphere that had followed the declaration of the Helvetic Republic dissipated rapidly in 1799.
 Responsible for this sudden shift was the War of the Second Coalition, during which the battlefront ran directly through the Aare Valley and hundreds of French soldiers were quartered in houses in the town.
 When the French withdrew from Switzerland for a number of months in 1802, the supporters of the old order had the upper hand.
 During the ensuing Stecklikrieg farmers from the surrounding area plundered the town's armory.
-Following the Act of Mediation, signed by Napoléon Bonaparte on March 19, 1803, Brugg was definitively made a district capital in the newly arranged canton of Aargau.
+Following the Act of Mediation, signed by Napoléon Bonaparte on 19 March 1803, Brugg was definitively made a district capital in the newly arranged canton of Aargau.

 At the beginning of the 19th century Brugg became a stronghold of Liberalism and its politicians played a leading role in the development of the new canton.
 In an outward symbol of this break from the past the town's moat was filled in 1811, followed by the destruction of its fortifications between 1829 and 1840.
 The steep incline of the Hauptstrasse, the most important thoroughfare through the old town, hindered transportation and was therefore leveled in 1836 under the supervision of the later-renowned engineer Alois Negrelli.
 In 1823 Brugg reached an agreement with Lauffohr to purchase about one-fourth of Lauffohr's territory for the sum of 1,669 Swiss Francs.
 Four years later, in 1827, the town purchased a tract of land near the Brunnenmühle from Umiken in the vicinity of the "Vorstadt" and, in return, agreed to abstain from its right to wood and fields in the "Umiker Schachen."

 The initially positive outlook held by the town when it came to facing the challenges posed by the modern gave way to a more conservative mindset.
 In turn, the residents of Brugg concentrated primarily on their supposed strengths – handicraft, artisanry and trade.
 At this time the town lacked the political will and commitment necessary for the development of industry.
 Brugg's bourgeoisie was particularly prejudiced against factory workers.
 This hesitation benefited neighboring communities such as Windisch and Turgi, where large textile factories emerged.